My Oni Girl: Production

 The film was first teased in April 2022 with A Whisker Away co-director Tomotaka Shibayama as director, although the title was not yet unveiled.
 It is part of a three-film exclusivity deal between Colorido and Netflix that started with Hiroyasu Ishida's Drifting Home, which was released in September 2022.

 In March 2024, the film's title and its casting of voice actors Kensho Ono and Miyu Tomita were revealed.
 Yuko Kakihara is set to serve as the film's scriptwriter, with character designs by Masafumi Yokota and Mina Kubota composing the score.
 The film's theme song is "Uso Janai," while the insert song is "Blues in the Closet," both performed by Zutomayo.

 Reception

+Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on 8 reviews, with an average rating of 5.9/10.

+Sam Barsanti of IGN gave the film an unfavorable review, writing that "while it is generally nice to look at" and successfully sells its "quiet fantasy" setup, the story ultimately gets dragged down by a "completely flat and unlikable main protagonist."
+Nilofer Khan for Mashable Middle East also gave it a mixed-to-negative review, describing it as a "mixed bag of fantasy and mediocrity" that boasts impressive animation and a captivating tapestry of supernatural elements, while ultimately falling short due to its "disjointed thematic exploration, sluggish pacing, and lack of originality in relying on borrowed tropes."

+On Decider, Brittany Vincent gave it a "Skip It" recommendation, praising its "great" visual and audio design, but heavily criticizing its "grating characters, plodding pace, and sometimes nonsensical story construction" that make for a difficult watch.
+Isaiah Colbert of Anime News Network praised it as a "disarmingly charming coming-of-age story" with captivating animation and a well-teased central conflict, though he noted that a breakneck-paced final act and a "jumbled lore dump" ultimately complicated its fantastical elements.

+Elijah Gonzalez for The A.V.
+Club gave the film a mixed-to-positive review, praising its "impressive visuals," smooth character animation, and well-defined central character arcs, but ultimately feeling the production was "pleasant, albeit slight" due to a disjointed narrative and poorly outlined stakes.